graph4ai/graph4nlp/docs/source/guide/evaluation.rst

 The implementations of ``SoftplusLoss`` and ``SigmoidLoss`` refer to `OpenKE <https://github.com/thunlp/OpenKE>`__.

+**Multi-Class Loss Function**

+1. `Binary Cross Entropy Loss <https://pytorch.org/docs/master/generated/torch.nn.BCELoss.html>`__
+Creates a criterion that measures the Binary Cross Entropy between the target and the output.
+Note that the targets :math:`y` should be numbers between 0 and 1.
+It is the wrapper of ``nn.BCELoss`` in pytorch.

 Next it is a simple how to use code:

 .. code:: python